 For those who haven’t found it yet the RNIB have launched a new Web Accessibility Blog.\nThe RNIB have pioneered accreditation for websites that are accessible to partially sighted and blind users.
 Their Web Access centre it is well worth a visit.
-There are plenty of resources avaialble to help developers improve and test their sites and even achieve See It Right accreditation.\n\nThe blog is another really positive step from the RNIB to help developers and clients to understand the merits and application of Accessibility. “,
+There are plenty of resources avaialble to help developers improve and test their sites and even achieve See It Right accreditation.
+The blog is another really positive step from the RNIB to help developers and clients to understand the merits and application of Accessibility.

-Have an update or suggestion for this article?
+Can you help make this article better?
 You can edit it here and send me a pull request.